cBournhonesque/lightyear/NOTES.md

   the first value should never be just SameAsPrecedent!
 That's due to `update_buffer` using `set_raw`.
 But maybe that's ok? if there's only SameAsPrecedent, we don't do anything (i.e. we re-use the existing inputs)
 - when running simple_box, the Confirmed entity should eventually catchup to the predicted entity!
 Sometimes it doesn't -> some system ordering issue? or sync issue?
 - EXAMPLE DOESNT WORK BECAUSE UDP SERVER ONLY ADDS LINK-OF, AND NETCODE EXPECTES CLIENT-OF
+- REPLICATION ERROR:
+  - TODO!!!!: server includes many duplicated components in the update packet!!
+That's because the change detection (bevy-tick) needs to be compared against the last BevyTick of this specific server-send!
+We need to keep track of the server-send tick!

 - Maybe we just keep LinkOf